Stress, Colitis, And Ways to Manage Both More Effectively

 What is ulcerative colitis?

 Colitis is an inflammatory bowel disease that causes chronic inflammation and sores in your digestive tract.
-It affects the innermost lining of your large intestine (also known as your colon) and rectum.
-Most people with an inflammatory bowel diease experience mild to moderate symptoms, which can vary, and usually develop gradually over time.
+It affects the innermost lining of your colon (or large intestine) and rectum.
+Most people with an inflammatory bowel disease experience symptoms that are mild to moderate, which can vary, and usually develop gradually over time.
 For some patients, however, colitis can be debilitating and life-altering and may lead to life-threatening complications.
 It is most prevalent in Western cultures and East Asia.

 Symptoms of ulcerative colitis may include: